SchabanBo/qlevar_router/README.md

 you can set your custom not found pag to show it whenever page was not found, or a default one will be set.

 **Note:** the route to the not found page must be `/notfound`.

-### Known issues

-- Back and foreword buttons on browser not working as expected.
-- Back button on mobile closes the app.
-- for now just the MaterialApp/MaterialPage are implemented.

 ## Classes